CAREERS IN SOCIAL WORK 3: Kathleen Chiarantona (MS’12)

 My concentration was policy with a focus on schools and school-based services.
 I chose this method because of my interest in integrating social services and social/life skills education into the school system.
 I believe it is important to address children’s needs on a broad scale at an early age.
 By promoting healthy relationships and providing conflict resolution measures, we can improve the overall mental and emotional health of school-age children.

-My First Year field placement was at the Urban Justice Center Domestic Violence Project, a law firm that provides legal assistance and representation to individuals who are victims or survivors of domestic violence who are involved in family law cases.
+My First Year practicum placement was at the Urban Justice Center Domestic Violence Project, a law firm that provides legal assistance and representation to individuals who are victims or survivors of domestic violence who are involved in family law cases.
 My Second Year placement was at Turnaround for Children, an educational nonprofit that supports high-poverty, low-performing schools in fostering healthy, positive learning environments.
 Both opportunities convinced me of the need for healthy-relationship education and mental health services in American schools.
 I also learned about the current climate in the nation’s schools toward change of this kind, and where there may be opportunities for or barriers to integrating social services.

 Have you ended up working in an area related to your studies?